 We previously wrote about how managers can better navigate conversations around race and difference in the workplace, but we know that is just the start.
 For true DEI disruptors, taking action when inequity shows up means more than tending to the immediate impact on marginalized employees; it means escalating concerns, with proper consent, and advancing solutions for root causes.
-Below we provide a three-step framework to support managers in having difficult conversations regarding DEI/cultural issues and reaching favorable outcomes with senior leaders and executives.
+Below we provide a three-step framework to support managers in having difficult conversations regarding DEI/cultural issues, dealing with microaggressions at work, and reaching favorable outcomes with senior leaders and executives.

 Step One: Prepare

 The preparation phase is the longest and most crucial step in the process.
 The way that you approach this step may vary depending on how the issue came to your attention.
 Maybe a direct report or other colleague approached you in confidence with a cultural pain point.
-Maybe you witnessed a microaggression in action.
+Maybe you witnessed microaggressions at work in action.
 Whatever the situation, get clear on these three things:

 - First, consider context and why a difficult conversation is necessary.